Buenos is a pretty safe place generally. I would recommend still using a money belt though.

 I took buses and walked-have yet to take the subte.
 I made sure to not be conspicuous with a map or guidebook and dressed like a local city resident (no Teva sandals, shorts, or other clothing that screamed tourist).

-Also, I either didn't carry a bag-just kept my money and folding map in my jacket pocket, or had a small bag with no large openings or zippers that I kept on my lap at cafes/restaurants or on my feet. over 8 years ago
+Also, I either didn't carry a bag-just kept my money and folding map in my jacket pocket, or had a small bag with no large openings or zippers that I kept on my lap at cafes/restaurants or on my feet. about 11 years ago

 Pick pockets thrive in crowded venues and on public transport especially the local buses.
 Carry you money in a money belt or in your front pocket.
 If an offer sounds too good to be true (scams) it is.
 As in most major cities and jungles, the daylight "creatures" differ greatly from the night time ones.
 So if you're clubbing try to do so with others, watch your drink.
 If you pick up someone, I'd make sure valuables are in the hotel safe.
 Room rip offs are not all that common but do occur.

-Otherwise just as you should do whenever traveling, be aware of your surroundings and enjoy your time there. over 8 years ago
+Otherwise just as you should do whenever traveling, be aware of your surroundings and enjoy your time there. about 11 years ago

 No one is reporting this but recently there was a wave of hits on hostels in Buenos Aires.
 I know because I was there for two of them and talked to some cops and business owners subsequently.